tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 I have been giving comments on technical resumes in Discord channels by the Tech Interview Handbook and cscareers.dev.

+This is my general resume advice for anyone who asks for it.

 # Use Jake's Resume Overleaf template